Higgs bundles in mathematics and physics summer school

 The deadline for registration is 1 August 2018.

-The summer school will take place in the Department of
+The summer school will take place in the lecture hall 2 (H2) of the Department

-Mathematics, Bundesstr.
+of Mathematics, Bundesstr.
 55, of the University of Hamburg.
-Here

 The closest metro station is "Schlump" on the red line U2 and the